RTK

 • USB-C cable (USB-C on the RTK side, whatever your computer accepts on the other)

-If using a Doodle Labs radio, you will need toon the back of the module
+If using a Doodle Labs radio, you will need to enable the RJ45 ethernet port on the back of the module

 Setting Up Hardware Connections